Ahmadmansoor/AdvancedScript/README.md

 ////////////////////////////////////////////////////////////////////////////
 ## Script Section:
 ```
+- notes:
+	1-to call the window of plugin type: Scriptw
+	2-use F11 to run or stop Auto step
+	3-use F12 to step on.
+	4-sometime you think it's hange,but check if the Plugin send error messageBox for some lines.
+	5-when you use F11 if the software in run mode ( not suspended) ,you have to pause it to work with Script window,
+	  as it use wait Function form x64dbg which will not respond till the process is suspended.

 -arguments value system (AVS): all argument pass through Parser system recognizer,how it work:
       1- all numbers are in hex shape ( setx $x,50  == setx $x,0x50).
       2- search for all {} which is releated x64dbg system and try to resolve it.